reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 4. slfns -- error max-lisp-eval-depth exceeded processing the list of SL functions!
 Default is 800.
 Try increasing to 2000.
 This may lead to Emacs crashing!
 Not large enough.
 Just comment out this module for now; I don't think it is necessary.
-(Might no longer be a problem.)

 5. superv -- OK